While Louisiana’s farmers markets are great spots for picking up fresh, locally grown fruits and veggies, so are our pick-your-own farms.

 Landry-Poche Farms: This pick-your-own strawberry farm in Holden is home to the 2013 Strawberry Festival king.

 Liuzza Produce Farm: Take a guided wagon tour to see what’s growing on the Liuzza farm in Amite.
 Depending on the season, you may have the opportunity to pick strawberries, squash, zucchini, cucumbers, tomatoes and more.
-In the fall, choose a pumpkin off the vine.
-Call before you visit.
+In the fall, choose a perfect carving pumpkin right off the vine.

 Mrs. Heather's Farms: In Albany, children can actually walk through the Strawberry Patch and pick their own strawberries to take home with them.
 When you come to the farm, you'll also get to enjoy all the fun activities that Mrs. Heather has set up for you!

-3D Blueberry Farm: In Southeast Louisiana, in Franklinton, visit the 3D Blueberry farm to pick Rabbiteye blueberries and multiple varieties of watermelons.
+3D Blueberry Farm: Just outside Franklinton, head to the 3D Blueberry farm to pick multiple varieties including Rabbiteye blueberries.
 They also have a variety of jams and syrups to take home.
-Call and visit the website before you go.

-While you are planning your farm experience, try our recipe for Louisiana Blueberry Lemonade.
+While you are planning your farm experience, or after your fun visit to one of Louisiana's blueberry farms, try our recipe for Louisiana Blueberry Lemonade.